 The origins of kratom came all the way from Southeast Asia.
 The plant has been used for centuries, and it now offers consumers many natural benefits here in the United States!

-When used and consumed properly, kratom is a great way to naturally reduce pain, boost energy levels, and deal with addiction.
+When used and consumed properly, kratom is a great way to naturally reduce stress and boost energy levels,

 If you choose to try kratom, make sure that you buy it from a reputable source.
 You’re putting it into your body, so using quality products is important.